Neil Siegel: Career

 Starting in 1993, he led an organization at TRW that developed one-of-a-kind automation systems for the US military and (to a lesser extent) commercial companies.
 This organization achieved significant business success, growing rapidly every year during his tenure as leader (which continued until 2001).
 They created many new products whose general theme was automation support to decision-makers who operate in complex and stressful environments.
 In addition to the US Army and the US Air Force, customers during this time included the US steel industry and the movie industry.

 In 1993, his team fielded the US Army's first fully automated command-and-control system, the Forward-Area Air Defense C2 System.
 This system is still in use today.

 In 1995, his team won the contract to develop the US Army's first "digital battlefield" system, called Force-XXI Battle Command Brigade and Below (generally known by the acronym FBCB2).
 This has resulted in a highly regarded capability for the US, now used by the Marine Corps, as well as the Army.

 Also in 1995, his team delivered the US Army's first automated command post, which has been followed by a long series of related capabilities to the present time.

 In 1997, he was given responsibility for "fixing" the Hunter UAV program, the US Army's first unmanned air vehicle.
 The program had suffered a series of crashes during testing, and was nominally "cancelled".
 During his tenure, the program became one of the US' most reliable unmanned air vehicles.
 The Hunter entered operational service in 1999 in the Balkans.
-UAVs were unreliable novelties in 1997, but by the time he retired in 2015, UAVs were in widespread use in both military and civilian settings.
+Unmanned air vehicles were unreliable novelties in 1997, but by the time he retired in 2015, unmanned air vehicles were in widespread use in both military and civilian settings.